deepsquare-io/ClusterFactory/web/docs/getting-started/03-core-apps-deployment.md

     ...
 ```

-Change the zones with yours (let's say `my.home`) and change eventually the forward to your favorite DNS.
+Change the zones with yours (let's say `my.home`) and, eventually, change the `forward` field to your favorite DNS.

 For example: